 ACWW is committed to raising the health and standard of living of rural women and their families.
-ACWW is non-sectarian, non-political and forward looking.
+ACWW is non-sectarian, non-political, and forward looking.

-If you'd like to know more, consider becoming a member - learn how here.
+If you'd like to know more, why not

 ACWW is committed to the Sustainable Development Goals and Zero Hunger Challenge